Coronavirus: German slaughterhouse outbreak crosses 1,000 | DW | 20.06.2020

 The number of COVID-19 infections linked to the country's largest meat-processing plant continues to rise.
 Officials in the western state of North Rhine-Westphalia insist the wider community is not yet at risk.

-The total number of people infected with the coronavirus at a slaughterhouse in northwestern Germany has risen to 1,029, up from over 600 when the outbreak was first reported, according to officials.
+The total number of people infected with the coronavirus at a slaughterhouse in northwestern Germany has risen to 1,029, up from over 400 earlier this week, according to officials.

-There has been no "significant introduction of coronavirus" into the community, reported the DPA news agency, citing regional official Sven-Georg Adenauer.

 The outbreak at the Rheda-Wiedenbrück meat processing plant, in the district of Gütersloh, near Bielefeld, was made public on June 17.
 The plant is run by Tönnies – the largest meat processing firm in Germany.

-The factory was closed for 14 days, following reports of the initial outbreak.
+The factory has been closed for 14 days, following reports of the initial outbreak, said head of the crisis team Thomas Kuhlbusch.

+Regional official Sven-Georg Adenauer told a news conference that there had been no "significant introduction of coronavirus" into the community.

 Read more: How does Germany's meat industry work?